SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 11. Close the mashup configuration screen.

-## Create and Configure an HTML Mashup of Duplicate Ticket Finder in SAP Hybris Cloud for Customer
+## Create and Configure an HTML Mashup of Duplicate Ticket Finder in SAP Cloud for Customer

 The benefit of using HTML Mashups for hosting HTML content instead of URL IFrame is that such content does not hit any third party cookie browser restrictions.
 The downside is that the whole widget interface has to be contained in а single HTML page and the communication with the application back-end needs to happen through Web Service Mashups.
-The Duplicate Ticket Finder application provides such HTML mashup widget in the project, which needs to be configured and installed in SAP Hybris Cloud for Customer.
+The Duplicate Ticket Finder application provides such HTML mashup widget in the project, which needs to be configured and installed in SAP Cloud for Customer.
 1. In Eclipse IDE open the *cloud-c4c-ticker-duplicate-finder* application project.
 2. Open the *TicketFinderWidget.html* file in *scr/main/webapp* folder.